-Last week’s post talked about why emotional benefits are critical to persuasive copy.
-But it’s one thing to talk about general concepts like “connection” or “fear,” and another to actually get these ideas into your writing.
+It’s one thing to talk about general concepts like “connection” or “fear,” and another to convey these ideas.

-In honor of Friday the 13th, I thought I’d give you 13 actual examples of emotional benefits you can use to persuade your readers.
-These emotional triggers have been used effectively in countless promotions, because they speak to underlying desires and fears that nearly all of us have.
+The 10 examples of emotional triggers below have been used in countless promotions, because they speak to underlying desires and fears that nearly all of us have.

 I’ve paired each benefit with a sample headline to give you an idea of how the benefit might be used in context.
-Feel free to tweak, bend or just steal these headlines, or use them as jumping-off points for your own angle.
+Feel free to tweak, bend, or use them as jumping-off points for your own angle.

 Emotional benefit: feeling assertive and confident